Deborah Moggach: Honours

-In 2005 she was awarded an honorary doctorate by the University of Bristol; she is a Fellow of the Royal Society of Literature, a former Chair of the Society of Authors and was on the executive committee of PEN.
+In 2005, she was awarded an honorary doctorate by the University of Bristol; she is a Fellow of the Royal Society of Literature, a former Chair of the Society of Authors and was on the executive committee of English PEN.
 She was appointed Officer of the Order of the British Empire (OBE) in the 2018 New Year Honours for services to literature.

 Personal life

-At Oxford University Press she met the man who became her first husband, Tony Moggach; the couple later divorced.
+At Oxford University Press, she met the man who became her first husband, Tony Moggach; the couple later divorced.
 He died in November 2015.

 For ten years, her partner was the cartoonist Mel Calman.

-After his death in 1994, she lived for seven years with Hungarian painter Csaba Pásztor.
+After Calman's death in 1994, she lived for seven years with Hungarian painter Csaba Pásztor.

-She currently lives in the Welsh border town of Presteigne with her husband since 2014, Mark Williams, a journalist, editor and magazine publisher.
-They also have a maisonette in Kentish Town, north London.
+From 2013-2021 she was married to Mark Williams, a journalist, editor and magazine publisher.
+They lived in the Welsh border town of Presteigne, and also had a maisonette in Kentish Town, north London.

+As of 2024 Moggach had been single for three years.

 She has two adult children: Tom, a teacher, and Lottie, a journalist and novelist.

-In 1985, her mother was sent to prison for helping a terminally ill friend kill herself.
+In 1985, Moggach's mother was sent to prison for helping a terminally ill friend kill herself.
 Moggach is a patron of Dignity in Dying and campaigns for a change in the law on assisted suicide.

+Habits

+Moggach writes for 3 hours every morning, and smokes 3 roll-up cigarettes per day.